 •Atomistic fallacy — this fallacy involves ascribing characteristics to members of a group based on a potentially unrepresentative sample of members.
 As such it can be regarded as a central issue in statistical research, often related to sampling that is far too small or unrepresentative to enable such conclusions to be reached

 •Misinterpretation of visualizations — there is endless scope for misinterpretation and there are many books on what makes for good and bad visualizations.
 The work of Edward Tufte (1983, [TUF1]) is amongst the best at providing guidance on what makes for good visualization.
 The emphasis should always be on clarity of communication, often achieved through simplicity in design and labeling.
 However, the apparently simple and clear chart can easily provide scope for confused reporting.
 For example, the data for the chart below was cited in the Summer 2007 issue of the USA City Journal in an article authored by David Gratzer M.D., in which he stated that says the U.S. prostate cancer survival rate is 81.2 percent and the U.K. survival rate is 44.3 percent.
 This apparently authoritative commentary was then picked up and used by leading US politicians.
 There are several problems with this interpretation of the graph.
 First, the data are from 7 years beforehand.
 Second, reported incidence simply reflects diagnosis rates, which in turn is related to the level of screening for the condition, which at the time was much more common in the USA than the UK.
 And finally, it is incorrect to deduce survival rates from the raw data on diagnosis and mortality rates.
 Survival rates require data that tracks the date of diagnosis to the lifespan of the individual.
-In broad terms the five-year relative survival rate for men diagnosed in England in 2000-2001 was 71%.
+In broad terms the five-year relative survival rate for men diagnosed in England in 2000-2001 was 71% and by 2022 was 85%.
 More details on survival rates for Prostate cancer over 1, 5 and 10 years can be found at the Cancer Research UK website

 Prostate cancer incidence and mortality per 100,000 males per year